 - It’s easier to introduce new features to the systems as it’s possible to change a part of the software while keeping others up and running with minimal downtime, bottlenecks, and latencies.

-Whichever approach you choose for creating a scalable software product, you need to align it with your long-term scaling strategy and consider market conditions and users’ expectations beforehand.
+Whichever approach you choose for outsourcing software scale, you need to align it with your long-term strategy and consider market conditions and users’ expectations beforehand.

-- It saves money.
+- Cost-efficiency.
 No business owner wants to pay for idle resources.
 Scaling allows creating an easily manageable architecture that can switch resources on and off on demand.

 - You want to add resource-consuming features.
 Resources operate within their limits.
 If you add features that require, for example, more CPU, the performance of the reliant ones will be influenced.
 It may cause delays, buffering, and various response failures.